syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ### Value event

 The UpDown control notifies the changing value by handling [ValueChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanged_EV.html) and [ValueChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanging_EV.html) events.
-You can use the `OldValue` and `NewValue` property to get the old and new value in `Valuechanged` event.
+You can use the `OldValue` and `NewValue` property to get the old and new value in `ValueChanged` event.
 In `ValueChanging` event, you can use the `Cancel` property to avoid the changing value.

 {% tabs %}